Bendall6456/cbtags/README.md

+# cbtags
-# cbtags This is where I will edit or add my carl-bot tags I ave mmade for servers I own/moderate.
+This is where I will edit or add my carl-bot tags I have made for servers I own/moderate.